swilliams-pivotal/gemfire-groovy-extensions/README.md

       }
     }

-Or by overriding the leftShift method, and therefore the `<<` operator, the following syntax is possible:
+Or by overriding the rightShift method, and therefore the `<<` operator, the following syntax is possible:

-    region << {
+    region >> {
       afterCreate { e->
         println "received afterCreate event: ${e}"
       }